+44 (1244) 220-062

 Part 3: Income from Land & Property

-• Dates and amounts for all rent collected from your tenants.
+• Rental Income Received: Dates and amounts from tenants.

 Part 4: Other Income, Gains & Reliefs

-• Information on any assets you sold at a profit (e.g., a second property, shares, or valuables).
+• Capital Gains: Details of any assets sold for a profit (e.g., second property, shares).

-• Certificates or statements detailing your personal contributions to registered pension schemes.
+• Pension Contributions: Certificates or statements for personal pension payments.

 Ready to File with Confidence?